X2Engine/X2CRM/README.txt

 If you have any custom code please save it before updating and modify the new files.
 We will be working on a more concrete system for preserving your code in the future.

-Beta 0.9.4 Changelog
+Beta 0.9.5 Changelog

 -Lots of bug fixes and polishing
--Added ability to view sales linked to a contact -Added translation manager
+-Added notification system
--Updated translation files
+-Added better email support
--Fixed an issue with colored text in Docs
+-Updated the dropbox to not require PHP config (still requires server end config)

-Welcome to X2Contacts v0.9.4 Beta!
+Welcome to X2Contacts v0.9.5 Beta!
 X2Contacts is a next-generation, open source social sales application for small and medium sized businesses.

 X2Contacts was designed to streamline contact and sales actions into one compact blog-style user interface.
 Add to this contact and colleague social feeds and sales representatives become smarter and more effective resulting in increased sales and higher customer satisfaction.